 Expert advice to protect your interests if your same sex relationship breaks down

-The end of a relationship is a difficult time, but it’s important not to rush into decisions.
+The end of a relationship is a difficult time, but it is important not to rush into decisions.
 The right legal advice can help protect your rights whether you have been living together, have a cohabitation agreement or are in a civil partnership or married.
 As one of the leading family and divorce law firms in the south of England, we can help you with informed, practical advice and the reassurance of many years’ experience in handling these delicate matters.

 We can explain how this works and draw up the legal documents for you.
 We can also advise on what happens to the money if you had a joint bank account.

-- Unreasonable behaviour
+- The other party’s behaviour

-- Two years’ separation by consent
+- Two years’ separation with the other person’s consent

 - Five years’ separation without consent